thecocce/godot-code/addons/tiled_importer/README.md

 * All properties of layer
 * Custom properties for map and layers
 * All kind of tileset
+* Formats:
-* Formats: TMX with CSV tile layer format for now.
+  - TMX with CSV
+  - JSON with CSV
 * Orientations: orthogonal and isometric for now.

 This plugin import textures, tilesets and map as resources into Godot.